 Getting direct advice from people you know is a great place to start.
 If they had a good experience with a particular artist, then you have nothing to lose by contacting them for more information.
 Even if you don’t find a great tattoo artist this way, it’s still worth asking, as you might be made aware of negative experiences and artists to avoid.

 Looking up an artist online can also give you good insights into the past experiences of others.
 Follow the artist you are interested in on Facebook and Instagram and read the comments and reviews.
-Message people who have been already been inked by the artist and ask for their opinion.
+Message people who have already been inked by them and ask for their opinion.

 When it comes to looking at online reviews, be wary of everything you read.
-Some recommendations on sites like Google+ pages are not always accurate and many are posted anonymously.
-These reviews may have left in a bid to counterbalance any negative comments or reviews.
+Some recommendations on sites like Google+ pages are not always accurate, and many are posted anonymously.
+These may have been fabricated and posted in a bid to counterbalance any previous negative comments or reviews.